-Foul drainage carries used water from toilets, sinks, basins, baths, showers, dishwashers and washing machines.
+Foul drainage carries used waste from toilets, sinks, basins, baths, showers, dishwashers and washing machines.
 Surface water drainage carries rainwater from hard surfaces.

 When several drains meet and are connected, they become a sewer.
-Private sewers are owned by the properties they serve, whereas public sewers are usually owned by Anglian Water.
+Private sewers are owned by the properties they serve.
+Public sewers are usually owned by Anglian Water.

-The council does not provide an emptying service.
-However, if there is a problem that is causing a nuisance (such as a cesspool overflowing), we can serve a notice on those responsible instructing them to carry out the work.
-If the problem still isn't sorted, we can employ a contractor and recharge the costs to the person who is responsible for sorting the problem.
+If a problem is causing a nuisance (such as a cesspool overflowing), we can serve a notice on the person responsible.
+This will tell them to carry out the work.
+If they don't, we can employ a contractor to do it.
+Costs will be recharged to the person responsible.